27 Exterior Color Combinations for Inviting Curb Appeal

 Stormy Gray + Paprika Red + Bright White

 Cool gray siding fashions an easy-on-the-eye exterior that benefits from warming touches of paprika red.
 The spicy red highlights the roof peak, outlines windows, accents the front door, and defines the porch trim.
 White pops up as window sashes to bring dimension and brightness to the facade.
-Use rich exterior house colors with a touch of sheen to give your home been-around-awhile character.
+Use rich exterior house paint colors with a touch of sheen to give your home been-around-awhile character.

 Salmon + Jade + Rusty Brown